Service Level Agreement (SLA)

 Technical maintenance is defined as maintenance relating to the technical environment (hardware, operating systems, and networks) hosting the Service.

-The Service Provider agrees to take all possible measures in order to limit any inconvenience to the Customer.
-In general, during maintenance periods, access and use of the Service may be temporarily suspended or degraded.
+The Service Provider agrees to take all possible measures in order to limit any inconvenience to the Client.
+In general, during maintenance periods, access and use of the Service may be temporarily suspended or degraded, but reception of emails via SMTP-IN will still be possible.

-For all planned maintenance or improvements that may impact access to the Service, the Service Provider will use its best efforts to notify the Customer with prior notice.
+For all planned maintenance or improvements that may impact access to the Service, the Technical Account Managers Teams will notify the Client with 7 days prior notice, for SLA Premium Enterprise Clients only.
 In the event of an emergency or critical maintenance operation, the Service Provider reserves the right to intervene without prior notice.

-Obtaining credits fully discharges the Mailgun from any further recourse, these credits being the unique claim Customer may demand in case of non-respect of this SLA.
+Obtaining credits fully discharges the Service Provider from any further recourse, indemnities being the unique claim Client may demand in case of non-respect of one or several indicators.